Work in China? Check! Globalize your résumé and pursue and international internship in Beijing on your semester abroad!

 I gave tours and rewrote the transcript for the English audio tour.

 I found the autonomy given to me during my internship was particularly surprising.
 Overall I loved it.
 I would say my biggest take away would be learning how to make effective use of the time and resources given to me in order to do something meaningful while being given no directions.
 It was a really good experience and I learned a lot.

 I still have a lot to learn but I feel like this internship definitely has pushed me to continue studying with a focus on China.
 Due to globalization The United States and China will continue to interact increasingly more in the future and any good relationship should come from a place of understanding.
 I will be doing another internship through TBC next spring and then when I return to the U.S. I’m thinking of hopefully tutoring and applying for CURL.
 I really love education and can’t express how important I think it is.

 When I came into the office one day my supervisor was sleeping in a makeshift bed she made out of a lawn chair and blankets she brought in. -I learned that afternoon naps are common in the Chinese workplace.

 TBC will work closely with you to identify host organizations that suit your major, your interests, and your career goals.
 Our wide network of partners includes:

 Once you have everything collected you can submit your request for permission to enroll in IBUS 370.

 TBC’s Director of Academics will contact you about next steps

-The interview will help to determine a good placement match and will be the final step in approving your enrollment in INTS 370.
+The interview will help to determine a good placement match and will be the final step in approving your enrollment in IBUS 370.
 Please note: TBC will endeavor to confirm your placement prior to your arrival in Beijing; however sometimes final interviews will take place after the student arrives in-country.

 For additional information, read the Internship Policy.